dagronf/DSFAppearanceManager/README.md

 }
 ```

-Done!

 ### Change detection types

-The change object will indicate the type of change that occurred.
+The change object indicates the type of change that occurred.

 | Change type                | Description                                               |
 |----------------------------|-----------------------------------------------------------|